Maximum Award: $5,000

 AAI Exhibit: Date and presentation style to be determined…

 The Anishinaabe Arts Initiative (AAI) Fellowship is made possible by the generous support of the McKnight Foundation to provide unfettered funding to one individual Native American artist to fuel his/her art in Beltrami, Clearwater, Hubbard, Mahnomen, Lake of the Woods, Becker, Roseau, Cass, and Itasca counties in Minnesota.

 The goal of the annual Region 2 Arts Council AAI Fellowship Program is to assist the region’s most talented artists who are enrolled tribal members and descendants, in furthering and innovating their work by awarding substantial financial support to fund creative time and/or arts experiences that facilitate depth and advancement in their art form.
 Through such support, the R2AC aims to raise the profile of artistic work in the region and create a strong community of Anishinaabe Arts Initiative Fellows.
 Each fellow’s artwork will be featured in R2AC’s annual AAI exhibit.

-One $5,000 award will be granted in 2019.
+Typically one $5,000 award will be granted.
 The funds can be used for, but not limited to:

 - Exploring new directions or continuing work in progress

 - Collaborative or community projects